 1. USDA licensed breeders and distributors

 With no direct violations in the previous 24 months.
 Petland’s operations team stays busy traveling the country visiting breeders.
 Our operations team looks for breeders that are committed to improving animal welfare.
 Petland corporate employees and store owners visit licensed and inspected breeders to make sure they meet our standards.
-Petland’s Director of Animal Welfare Education leads additional visits to approved breeders to observe their compliance with Petland’s standards.
+Petland’s Vice President of Animal Welfare Education leads additional visits to approved breeders to observe their compliance with Petland’s standards.
 He also works with local, state and federal regulatory agencies and legislators concerning animal welfare issues and education.
 Petland requires our breeders to provide:

 2. Hobby breeders as defined by the Animal Welfare Act

 These are the small-scale breeders who raise their dogs in a humane manner.

 Some of our puppies and kittens come from local animal shelters or from members of the local community as part of Petland’s Adopt-A-Pet program, dedicated to finding homes for homeless pets.
 Through Petland’s Adopt-A-Pet program, hundreds of thousands of shelter and community animals have been placed with caring families.
 Each Petland has a consulting vet that sees each of our Adopt-A-Pet’s.
 Additionally, many Petland’s hold adoption day events.